arnabpanja/MyRepoR/README.md

 An illustration of Hierarchical Clustering as a method of unsupervised learning is demonstrated with a RMD script hierarchical_clustering.rmd.
 This is an applied exercise of the book ISLR and analyzes the US Arrests data set to perform Hierarchical Clustering.
-Dendogram plots are shown for the hierarchical clusters.
+Dendrogram plots are shown for the hierarchical clusters.
 Some interesting observations can be obtained from this notebook when the clustering is done on both a scaled version of the data and the un-scaled version of the data.
 The plots are also interesting and depicts the variations of both the approach.